All you need to know about Applicant Tracking Systems (ATS)

 3. Customized Process

-A business is only as exceptional as the employees in it, and to get quality people, a strong recruitment and hiring process is a must.
 You can customize and streamline your hiring process from application to hire.
-For example, you could customize a job application to include a specific set of questions.
-This helps hiring managers filter out candidates based on their responses.
+For example, you could customize a job application to include a specific set of questions to find quality candidates.

 4. Advanced Analytics